Get an annual AARP membership for only $9. Offer ends 12/11.

 Where Can I Find Chinese-Speaking Assisted Living?

-We used the tips above to identify a few Mandarin or Cantonese-speaking senior living options in the U.S. Since Chinese senior living is still relatively new in America, you’ll notice that the majority are located in cities with a large Chinese population.
+We used the tips above to identify a few Mandarin or Cantonese-speaking senior living options in the U.S. Since Chinese senior living is still relatively new in America, you’ll notice that most are located in cities with a large Chinese population.
 While you might not find a community near you on this list, it will give you a better idea of what these communities offer.

 Fremont, California, and Newcastle, Washington